My name is Mark, born and raised in Manhattan, I've lived previously in New Orleans.

 My personal suggestion for every Woman living in NYC no matter your age: carry these 3 items with you when you leave your apt/house:

 #1.
-The 'Windstorm' whistle which can be found on Ebay for 5 dollars (can save your life): http://www.stormwhistles.com/quickfacts.html#q5
+The 'Windstorm' whistle: which can be found on eBay or Amazon for 5 dollars (can save your life, also handy when calling a cab) http://www.stormwhistles.com/quickfacts.html#q5

 #2.
 The 'Leatherman Micra':

 #3.
-A small palm size powerful flashlight is a MUST, preferably with a strobe mode to confuse an aggressor: Olight S15.
+A small palm size powerful flashlight is a MUST, preferably with a strobe mode: Olight S10R II.

 Though I was nurtured creatively, no ones childhood is perfect.